Practice for Body Psychotherapy and Body Therapy in Berlin

 Who is SKAN body psychotherapy for?

 I can help you with challenges in your relationship, family or at work.
 Do you want to overcome traumas, fears, psychosomatic illnesses or depressive phases?
 Have you made it your goal to expand your own boundaries or to protect yourself against depressive moods?
 Are you interested in self-awareness, would you like to better access your feelings, break down mental blocks or simply feel more vital?
 SKAN body therapy uses the right approach for all of this.
 Even if other forms of therapy have not been successful, SKAN body-oriented psychotherapy can help.

-In my work as a body psychotherapist, I offer you the space to face up to individual challenges: whether it's making important decisions, overcoming or preventing psychological problems and physical blockages, dealing with your fellow human beings in an more unbiased manner or simply enjoying life.
+In my work I give you the space to face individual challenges: whether making important decisions, overcoming or preventing mental blocks, dealing with people in an unbiased way or simply enjoying life more.

 What is SKAN body therapy?